Teyras/MT/text/chapters/415_scaling_state_of_art.md

 ### Available Auto-scalers \label{available-auto-scalers}

+The Kubernetes workload orchestrator is one of the leading drivers of auto-scaler development.
+One example of such auto-scalers is Clusterman[@Clusterman], an auto-scaler developed by Yelp that also features a simulator that receives a time series of performance indicator values, and outputs whether the cluster is under-provisioned or over-provisioned and an approximate cost.
+As more examples, we can mention Cerebral (part of the Containership cloud platform[@Containership]), KEDA[@KEDA] or Escalator[@Escalator].

 ConPaaS[@ConPaaS] is an open source cloud platform that allegedly features automatic scaling.
 Unfortunately, we failed to find any documentation of this functionality so we cannot assess it.

-Numerous open source auto-scalers exist for the Kubernetes workload orchestrator.
-One example is Clusterman[@Clusterman], an auto-scaler developed by Yelp that also features a simulator that receives a time series of performance indicator values, and outputs whether the cluster is under-provisioned or over-provisioned and an approximate cost.
-As more examples, we can mention Cerebral (part of the Containership cloud platform[@Containership]), KEDA[@KEDA] or Escalator[@Escalator].